ksangtho9/dailydough/README.md

 # Daily Dough - local dev running.
+This is the second version with better ML implementation